What is First Direct mortgages?

 As mortgage rates change frequently, it is a good idea to look at First Direct's table of mortgage rates at the time you are planning to make your application.
 At the time of writing, these deals were available across the First Direct mortgage range:

-After the introductory period, fixed rate deals will revert to the lender's standard variable rate, which is currently 4.04%.
+After the introductory period, fixed-rate deals will revert to the lender's standard variable rate, which is currently 5.54%.
+You can use our Mortgage Rate Comparison Tool to find the best mortgage deals available across many different lenders.

 How long does it take to get a mortgage offer from First Direct?